mattsoulanille/NovaJS/README.md

 ## Running Tests
-In the parent directory of the repository, run ```mocha```.
+In the root directory of the repository, run ```mocha```.
 There should be plenty of failed tests as plenty of the parsing is not yet written.

 ## Contributing
 Feel free to look at the parsers in ```parsers/``` and write your own or add to the existing ones.
 If you run out of tests, you can write your own, but don't be suprised if I change how data is stored after accepting your pull request.